A Local’s Guide to Travel in the Algarve, Portugal

 The town of Monchique and its picturesque white and red buildings, nestled amongst green, forested hills.

-Try the Bolo de Tacho, the Medronho Firewater, and the Chouriça to taste the local cuisine.
+While there, try the Bolo de Tacho (a local cake), the Medronho Firewater, and the Chouriça (a type of sausage) to taste the local cuisine.
 You’ll be delighted!

-To enjoy the most beautiful sunset around, head to Fóia.
+To enjoy the most beautiful sunset around, head up to nearby Mount Fóia.
 At 902 meters of altitude, this is the highest point south of Lisbon.
 From there, you’ll see all the south and western coastline.
 Be sure to have your camera ready!

 5. Silves